Factsheet: Emergency Medical Treatment

 It may still be possible, before emergency treatment is provided, to obtain consent either from a person with capacity, or their substitute decision-maker if the person lacks capacity.

-In South Australia, Western Australia and the Northern Territory, where a person does not have capacity and needs emergency treatment health professionals must seek consent from the person’s substitute decision-maker if it is possible to do so (e.g. a decision-maker can be located and is available and willing).
+In South Australia, Western Australia, the Northern Territory, and in some circumstances in Queensland, where a person does not have capacity and needs emergency treatment health professionals must seek consent from the person’s substitute decision-maker if it is possible to do so (e.g. a decision-maker can be located and is available and willing).

 Though not required by the legislation of other States and Territories, it is still good practice to obtain a substitute decision-maker’s consent if possible.

-If there is an opportunity to obtain consent and a health professional does not do so, treating the person could result in civil or criminal liability.
+If there is a reasonable opportunity to obtain consent and a health professional does not do so, treating the person could result in civil or criminal liability.

 Can emergency treatment be refused?